-What It Means When Airbags Deploy in a Crash
+What It Means When Airbags Deploy in a Los Angeles Wreck

-When airbags deploy in a crash, it means your vehicle’s sensors detected a strong impact and activated the safety system in less than a second.
-The loud bang and sudden burst of air can be alarming, but this rapid reaction is what helps protect you from severe harm.
+When airbags deploy in a crash, it means your vehicle’s electronic sensors detected an impact severe enough to trigger the safety system in less than a second.
+The loud pop and sudden burst of fabric can be alarming, but this rapid reaction is what prevents catastrophic injuries.

 Most drivers know airbags save lives, but few realize just how fast the system works.
 Airbag deployment is the result of a carefully engineered chain of events designed to react in the blink of an eye.